maksverver/tardiff/README.txt

 occur by accident, but can be done on purpose since hash collisions for MD5 are known.

-Due to limitations in the diff file format, the size of input files cannot exceed 2 terabyte.
+Due to limitations of the differences file format, input files must consist of 512 blocks and be strictly less than 2 terabytes in size.